nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case ID:** UC04 \- View Grades
 **Main Success Scenario (MSS):**

+1. TA finds a student in the system.
-1. TA views a student’s grades.
+2. TA views the student’s grades.
-2. TAHub displays the student's grades for all tests.
+3. TAHub displays the student's grades for all tests.

 Use case ends.